Azure/apim-lab/apim-lab/9-fusiondev/apimanagement-10.md

 *Note: This exercise requires access to Power Apps Premium connectors.
 Sign up for a [free Developer Plan](https://powerapps.microsoft.com/en-us/developerplan/).*

+### Update CORS policy

+In APIM if CORS has been enabled globally, go to All APIs and add https://flow.microsoft.com as an allowed origin.

 ### Create a custom connector

 From the existing Star Wars API Api in Azure API Management, click the ellipsis **...** and select the **Create Power Connector** option to generate a custom connector in your Power Platform environment.